 - They are generally between 5% to 40% plus taxes of approximately 23.8% compounded, depending on the item assessed.

 - Electrical and electronics equipment may not be compatible with the Jamaica electrical system 220 / 110V 50 cycle.

 - Import license (which must be obtained prior to import)

-- Driver’s license (the shipper can drive in Jamaica for 1 year before a Jamaican license is required)
+- Driver’s license (the owner of the goods can drive in Jamaica for 12 months before a Jamaican license is required)

 - Vehicles require an invoice detailing the model, accessories and CIF value

 - Used vehicles cannot be more than 5 years old and are taxable.

 - A Customs broker must clear motor vehicles.

 - Vaccination record

 - Permit from the veterinary division of the Ministry of Agriculture (must be obtained prior to import)